Windows MultiPoint Server: Windows MultiPoint Server 2011

-In addition, unlike Windows MultiPoint Server 2010, Windows MultiPoint Server 2011 has Standard and Premium editions.
+In addition, unlike Windows MultiPoint Server 2010, Windows MultiPoint Server 2011 is available in the Standard and Premium editions.
 The following table compares the two editions' differences; they share all other features equally.

 Windows MultiPoint Server 2012

 On 27 November 2012, Microsoft released Windows MultiPoint Server 2012 to manufacturing.
-It's mainstream support ended on October 9, 2018 and extended support will end on October 10, 2023.
+Its mainstream support ended on October 9, 2018, and extended support ended October 10, 2023.
 This is the first version of MultiPoint to be based on Windows Server 2012, and contains several new features and upgrades from previous versions: